oqullcan/BERRY-privacy/README.md

-## Overview

-**BERRY-privacy** is a PowerShell script designed to enhance your privacy by blocking telemetry fields and IP addresses.
-The script performs the following actions:

-1. Clears the existing contents of the Hosts file and appends it with both IPv4 and IPv6 entries to block the specified domains.
-2. Blocks the specified IP addresses using Windows Firewall rules.
+# BERRY-privacy

+This PowerShell script enhances privacy and security on Windows systems by disabling telemetry settings, blocking telemetry IPs via firewall, and modifying system settings to minimize data collection and transmission.

 ## Features

+- **Telemetry Disabling:** Disables telemetry settings in Windows 10 and 11 through registry modifications.
+- **Firewall Blocking:** Blocks telemetry IPs using Windows Firewall rules.
-- Cleans and updates the hosts file to block specified domains.
+- **Hosts File Modification:** Adds telemetry domains to the hosts file to prevent data collection from specified domains.
-- Supports both IPv4 (**0.0.0.0.0**) and IPv6 (**::1**) entries to block domains.
-- Blocks specified IP addresses using Windows Firewall.
-- Includes comments for each blocked entry for easy identification.

-## Prerequisites

-- Windows operating system.
-- PowerShell with administrator privileges.

 ## Usage